-Where do you take a fire safety training course?
+Where can I take a fire safety course?

 Some face-to-face fire safety training courses are also delivered in a central location and allow learners from all sorts of backgrounds to participate in the group.
-This option is probably most popular with individuals and small teams.
+Subsequently, this option is most popular with individuals.

 Who are our fire safety trainers?

-We also have a devoted team of fire safety trainers who travel across the country to deliver face-to-face fire training courses each week.
-Our trainers are all experienced ex-emergency services personnel, so they are best placed to put your training into context and explain exactly how the course can help you in a real-life emergency.
+Our team of fire safety trainers travel across the country to deliver face-to-face fire training courses.
+Our trainers are all experienced ex-emergency services personnel.
+Consequently, they are well-equipped to contextualise your training within a real-life emergency.

 Do I need to be trained by an experienced fire safety trainer?

-If you’ve already decided against online fire safety training and would prefer to learn in a face-to-face environment, we highly recommend you receive your fire safety training from a trainer who is experienced in delivering the course.
+If you’ve already decided against online fire safety training and would prefer to learn face-to-face, we highly recommend you receive your education from an experienced trainer.

 Is it essential to have a fire safety training certificate?

-In many workplaces, you could be inspected on your fire safety training and procedures, so having a valid fire safety training certificate for each member of staff is the only verifiable way of proving that you have all completed fire safety training.
+What’s more, in many workplaces, you will be inspected on your fire safety training and procedures.
+Having a valid fire safety training certificate for each member of staff is easy, verifiable proof of proper fire education.

 Can one member of staff complete fire safety training and then teach it to everyone else in their workplace?

-Cascade training is when one member of staff completes a course and then returns to the workplace to teach what they have learned to everyone else on their team.
-For the reasons mentioned above, cascade training is not a responsible way of completing fire safety training.
+Cascade training is when one member of staff completes a course, before returning to the workplace to pass that information onto everyone else.
+For the reasons mentioned above, cascade training is not a responsible way of educating your staff in proper fire safety.

-When you place the duty of training your whole workplace onto one member of staff who is not qualified to do so, the level of training the rest of your staff will receive simply won’t be suitable.
-It certainly won’t be verifiable, as one main disadvantage of cascade training is that the rest of your staff will not receive a certificate from a reputable training provider upon completion of the course.
+Moreover, if you place the responsibility of training everybody in the workplace onto one member of staff, the level of training everyone else receives will likely be subpar.
+It certainly won’t be verifiable; your staff will not receive a certificate from a reputable training provider upon completion of the course.

 If you’d like to learn more about verifiable fire safety training, or to arrange immediate training for yourself and your team, please get in touch with our friendly customer support team today.
 You can call us on 01327 552160 or email us at firstname.lastname@example.org.
 Alternatively, use the live chat feature available on this website to chat to us during office hours.